Samarthsj1013/Stock_Market_Analysis/README.md

 **Compare Stocks** — pick any two stocks, see them on a normalized chart (both starting at 100 so the comparison is fair), with total return and volatility metrics side by side

+- **Investment Simulator** — Enter any amount, pick a stock and start date, see current value + comparison across all stocks
+- **Price Race** — Animated bar chart race of all 5 stocks with adjustable speed (0.25x to 4x)
-There's also a sidebar date filter so you can zoom into any time range, and KPI cards at the top showing best/worst performer and volatility rankings for the selected period.
+- **MA Crossover Backtest** — Simulates buy/sell signals vs buy & hold, with trade log and signal chart There's also a sidebar date filter so you can zoom into any time range, and KPI cards at the top showing best/worst performer and volatility rankings for the selected period.

 ---